dnv-opensource/mlfmu/README.md

         return outputs
     ...
 ```

 Note: This example uses a Keras model for demonstration purposes.
 However, the tool is flexible and can accommodate other frameworks such as PyTorch, TensorFlow, Scikit-learn, and more.

-2. Train the model and save it as ONNX file:
+2. Train the model and save it as an ONNX file:

 ```python
 import onnx